 Students choose a community to serve throughout the program, broadly defined and not limited by geography.
 They culminate their experience with an independent project and/or an internship.
 They work with some of the leading practitioners of community engagement and have the opportunity to participate in projects in partnership with leading news organizations like ProPublica and The Guardian, among others.

-For more information about this unique degree, contact Carrie Brown, director of the Social Journalism Program at firstname.lastname@example.org, or the associate director of admissions, Marisa Osorio, email@example.com.
+For more information about this unique degree, contact Carrie Brown, director of the Social Journalism Program at firstname.lastname@example.org, or the Office of Admissions, email@example.com.
 You can also follow our Medium publication.